umby24/Rubybot/README.md

 	regMsg(name, method) -- Every time a chat message (PRIVMSG) is received, the bot will run [method]. [name] is just an identifier. regCmd(cmd, method) -- Registers [cmd] as an admin command.
 When the command is run, the bot will call [method].
 Command is added to command listing. regGCmd(cmd, method) -- Registers [cmd] as a guest command.
 When the command is run, the bot will call [method].
-Command is added to command listing. regHelp(cmd, subcmd, [usage, description]) -- Registers help for [cmd].
-If you don't have a subcommand, use nil.
-See my other github projects for this bot for examples. regLib(library) -- Calls the bot to load [library]. regCon(name, method) -- once connected to an irc server fully (MOTD received), the bot will call [method]. [name] is just an identifier. regRead(name, method) -- calls [method] every time data is read off the socket. [name] is an identifier.
+Command is added to command listing. regLib(library) -- Calls the bot to load [library]. regCon(name, method) -- once connected to an irc server fully (MOTD received), the bot will call [method]. [name] is just an identifier. regRead(name, method) -- calls [method] every time data is read off the socket. [name] is an identifier. regJoin(name, method) -- Calls [method] whenever a user joins IRC.

 ### Methods
 These are methods included by the bot, what they do, and what arguments they require.
 They may be used by any plugin.

 	logtext(text, channel) -- adds [text] to the end of the log file for [channel].
-If a log does not exist for that channel, one will be created. err_log(message) -- Adds [message] to the end of the error.log file found in the root directory of the bot. send_raw(data) -- sends the raw [data] to the server.
-(IRC line terminator is automatically added to [data]). pm(message, user) -- sends PRIVMSG [message] to [user]. [user] can be a user or a channel. sendmessage(message) -- Sends [message] to the currently active channel. ($current). load_settings() -- Loads the bot's settings
+If a log does not exist for that channel, one will be created.
+[Deprecated] err_log(message) -- Adds [message] to the end of the error.log file found in the root directory of the bot.
+[Deprecated] _log(type, plugin, function, message, channel=nil) -- Plugin, Function, and channel are optional.
+For plugin and function to be ignored, use "".
+Logs to the console and to file. send_raw(data) -- sends the raw [data] to the server.
+(IRC line terminator is automatically added to [data]). pm(message, user) -- sends PRIVMSG [message] to [user]. [user] can be a user or a channel. sendmessage(message) -- Sends [message] to the currently active channel. ($current). send_notice(user, message) -- Sends a notice to [user], with the content of [message]. load_settings() -- Loads the bot's settings
 	load_users() -- Loads the bot's admins.
 	load_plugins() -- Loads the bot's plugins.